 Certain exercises can help the lungs work more efficiently.
 This can reduce shortness of breath when a person’s lung capacity is limited.
+Some exercises can also help with strengthening the diaphragm muscle.

 The lungs allow for the exchange of oxygen and carbon dioxide, which is essential for the body to function.